Christ-Mind-Teachings/cmi-ftcm/_book2/chap09.md

 can penetrate and reach your mind.
 The ego would have you live in the past, overlooking the present and chasing the future.
 In the present the ego does not exist; it must avoid the present at all costs.
-The Holy Spirit brings your mind back to the present, that you may hear Him and began to experience life in a new way.
+The Holy Spirit brings your mind back to the present, that you may hear Him and begin to experience life in a new way.
 You must return to the present, that the burden of the past be lifted from your mind and the future set free to continue the present.
 What is new and alive must be allowed to flower and grow in your mind, replacing what is over